-Not everything works; it's obvious when a supermarket or chain has tried to hop on the bandwagon, but given little to zero thought as to how to make their food actually taste of something.
+Not everything works; it's obvious when a supermarket or high street chain has tried to hop on the bandwagon, but given little to zero thought as to how to make their food actually taste of something.
 Here are some tips, brands, on how to do veganism for Veganuary 2020.

 Understand That Vegetables Are Not Fillings